khibino/haskell-relational-record/tutorial.md

     % cabal unpack relational-record-examples
     % cd relational-record-examples-<VERSION>

+If you prefer stack, run as follows:

+    % stack unpack relational-record-examples
+    % cd relational-record-examples-<VERSION>

+Replace `cabal unpack` with `stack unpack` also in the following example like above if you are a stack user.

 If you want to use previous LTS Haskell releases of stackage ( [LTS-9.x](https://www.stackage.org/lts-9) please download the previous version of "relational-record-examples" as follows: